infinum/accessibility-mobile-standards/docs/guidelines/platforms/ios/guideline_operable_ios.md

 ### Bypass Blocks

 A skip mechanism is available to bypass blocks of content that are repated in the app.

+*This guideline covers point 2.4.1 Bypass Blocks - Level A of the WCAG standard.*

 #### ✅ Success technique(s)